Social Neuroscience of Human Attachment

 Dr Vrticka‘s SoNeAt Lab and SIRG SoNeAt are leading in this approach, promoting a new area of research: the social neuroscience of human attachment (SoNeAt).

-Please check the content below to learn more about the SoNeAt.
+Please check the content below to learn more about SoNeAt.
 You will find lists of 1) recent blog posts & other resources, 2) recent talks available online to explore and 3) all available resources and topics as part of this section of Dr Vrticka’s website.
 Finally, you will find a contact form to get in touch with Dr Pascal Vrticka in case of questions or comments.

 1) Recent Blog Posts & Other Resources (for a complete list, see here)

-Do you want to read a concise and accessible summary of the social neuroscience of human attachment?
-Then this series is made for you!
-So far, there are two posts available – Volume 2 published on 07 December 2022 and Volume 1 published on 19 May 2022.
+Is your brain securely attached?
+If you are looking for a concise and accessible summary of the social neuroscience of human attachment, then this series is made for you!
+So far, there are two posts available.

 In his latest piece for The Conversation UK, Dr Vrticka writes about “Attachment theory: what people get wrong about pop psychology’s latest trend for explaining relationships“.
 Excellent resources to avoid further confusion about attachment language have been provided by the Society for Emotion and Attachment Studies (SEAS) by means of a free online guide.
-More posts, including many blog entries relating to various aspects of Dr Vrticka’s research can be accessed here.

 What about Dads?